senotrusov/notes/arch-linux-installation.md

 === "Btrfs filesystem"

-    For Btrfs configurations, consider removing any `subvolid=` entries and using path-based `subvol=` mounts for better snapshot flexibility.
+    Consider removing any `subvolid=` entries to rely solely on path-based `subvol=` mounts.
+This ensures that your system mounts the correct subvolumes even if their IDs change during a snapshot rollback.

+    Since `genfstab` detects active mount options, the flags you used earlier (`noatime`, `flushoncommit`, and `subvol=`) should already be present.

     ```sh
     nano /mnt/etc/fstab